Finding the Best Vlogging Camera for Me: Where Do I Start?

 Still, it is without any doubt the camcorder with the best price-quality relationship on the market.

-It does lack WiFi, but this is in exchange of recording quality that is way above its price range.
+It does lack WiFi in this version, but this is in exchange of recording quality that is way above its price range.
 It is easy to set-up and to hold and comes with a touchscreen, which makes it faster to set up.

 - High quality for a low price